 Machine Tool Technicians produce precision parts using machine tools such as lathes, drill presses, and milling machines.
 They are able to set up and operate a wide variety of machine tools and have a thorough understanding of the working properties of metals such as steel, cast iron, aluminum, and brass.
 Using their skill with machine tools and their knowledge of metals, Machine Tool Technicians plan and carry out the operations needed to make machined products that meet precise specifications.

-Modern technology has changed the nature of the MTT's work, with an increasing reliance on CORE CURRICULUM
+Modern technology has changed the nature of the MTT's work, with an increasing reliance on computer-aided design (CAD) to develop

+CORE CURRICULUM

+15 HOURS